jsblogs/jsblogs.github.io/_posts/blogs/azure/2020-09-30-Azure-Resource-Owner-Password-Credentials-flow.md

 * [References](#ref)

 ## Introduction <a name="intro"></a>
 Azure provides ROPC (Resource Owner Password Credentials) flow where the Application exchanges user credentials for accessToken and refresh token.
-There are few important points to consider when planning to use ROPC flow.
+There are a few important points to consider when planning to use ROPC flow.
-1. This flow doesn't work with federated IDPs like Facebook, GitHub, Microsoft, etc. and works with local accounts only.
+1. This flow doesn't work with federated IDPs like Facebook, GitHub, Microsoft, etc., and works with local accounts only.
-2. Invited accounts doesn't work with this flow.
+2. Invited accounts don't work with this flow.
 3. It does not work if the MFA (Multi-Factor Authentication) is enabled.

-Below are the few steps to Setup ROPC.
+Below are a few steps to set up ROPC.

 ## Setup AppRegistration <a name="app-registration">
 Just like in other OAuth2 providers we have to register an application, similarly, we'll be creating one app registraion here.